xqhuynh/xqhuynh/README.md

 ## About Me 👋

 Hi.
 I'm Savon.
-I love to build new applications and enjoying learning new technology to incorporate into my personal projects.
+I love to build new applications and enjoy learning new technology to incorporate into my personal projects.
 Connect with me on LinkedIn and checkout my porfolio website.

  <a href="https://www.linkedin.com/in/savon-huynh/">![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)</a>